sensoworks/docs/docs/edge/fog-getting-started-guide.md

 # Verify if the MQTT server is running
 ps -ef | grep mosquitto

-# Run mosquitto if not running
+# Run mosquitto, if not already running
 mosquitto
 ```